 Toronto / October 2024 - It was the beeping sound of text messages coming through my phone that woke me up this morning.
 I quickly shook off sleep and reached for my phone wondering why my youngest, away at school, would be blowing up my phone this early in the morning.
 It wasn’t her.

 He’s been trying to sponsor family since he received his permanent resident’s status.
 He felt the urgency when the civil war broke out, fearful that his brother would be forced to join one side or the other of the conflict.
 He thought they had to stay in Sudan to be able to be sponsored by him.
 As the conflict worsened the family had no choice but to flee.
 They made it into Libya.
-The grandmother died on the second day of their flight to a less than safe country.
+The grandmother died during their flight.
 We have all heard the stories of enslavement of migrants in transit through Libya, especially women who are kidnapped and trafficked.
 He is at a loss as to what his next move should be.
 He believes he made the deadline to file applications through the special initiative to relocate permanently to Canada, relatives of Sudanese Canadian citizens and permanent residents.
 He isn’t sure, because he and his family have heard nothing from Immigration Canada.

 The frantic texts to me were to see if I knew of a Sponsorship Agreement Holder who may be able to support.
 I couldn’t give them false hope.
 SAHs are inundated with requests.
 I don’t know any who are looking to take on more work.